01 of 12

 Mission Carmel Layout, Floor Plan, Buildings and Grounds

-Building at current mission site began in 1771, after Father Serra moved the mission away from the Presidio in Monterey.
-This mission was to be Father Serra's headquarters, so he took charge of the building himself.
+Construction at current mission site began in 1771 after Father Serra moved the mission away from the Presidio in Monterey.
+He took charge of the building himself.

-Unlike other mission sites, there were a lot of trees around Carmel Mission, so building was easy.
-The first buildings (except the church) were made of logs stuck in the ground and standing vertically, with more logs across top covered with sticks and grass to make a roof.
+There were a lot of trees around Carmel Mission.
+The first buildings (except the church) were made of logs stuck in the ground and standing vertically, with more logs across the top, covered with sticks and grass to make a roof.
 The first church was a brush hut.
 All the buildings were surrounded by a pole fence.

-The next church at Carmel Mission was built by Father Palou while Serra in Mexico.
-It was made of logs and tule reeds, and was finished by 1776, along with fathers' quarters made of adobe and a separate kitchen A new adobe
+Father Palou built the next church at Carmel Mission.
+It was made of logs and tule reeds and was finished by 1776, along with fathers' quarters made of adobe and a separate kitchen.